Claiming Compensation in Australia

 Below is a list of the significant personal injury compensation legislation in Australia.

-• The Wrongs Act 1958, the Transport Accident Act 1986 and the Workplace Injury Rehabilitation and Compensation Act 2013 all service various compensation claims in Victoria.
+- The Wrongs Act 1958, the Transport Accident Act 1986 and the Workplace Injury Rehabilitation and Compensation Act 2013 all serve various compensation claims in Victoria.

-• The Occupier’s Liability Act 1984, The Civil Liability Act 2002 and the Criminal Injuries Compensation Act 2003 all service various compensation claims within Western Australia
+- The Occupier’s Liability Act 1984, The Civil Liability Act 2002 and the Criminal Injuries Compensation Act 2003 all serve various compensation claims within Western Australia

 What are the Common Types of Compensation Claims?